ThinkingBeyond/IQRG-2024/boutheine-sara/README.md

 This project aims to provide valuable insights to mobile phone manufacturers, retailers, and industry stakeholders for optimizing product development and marketing strategies based on advanced machine learning techniques.

+> The research poster can be found in the [IQRG Proceedings 2024](https://thinkingbeyond.education/iqrg_proceedings_2024/)